-Fiadonetti Zia Licia: An Italian Easter Dessert
+Fiadonetti Zia Licia: Italian Easter Recipes from TIK

 You’ll know it’s their own based on the name of the dish.
-Just take this recipe Fiadonetti Zia Licia from our new Italy culinary vacation Authentic Abruzzo Cooking (Abruzzo is a region right next door to Molise, and Molise was in fact once a part of Abruzzo).
+Just take this Easter recipe for Fiadonetti Zia Licia from our new Italy culinary vacation Authentic Abruzzo Cooking (Abruzzo is a region right next door to Molise, and Molise was in fact once a part of Abruzzo).
 Zia is Italian for Aunt, and as such it’s a family recipe that the owners of the agriturismo are graciously sharing with The International Kitchen and our guests.

 Want to make this Easter dessert?
 Just follow this recipe!
 But don’t forget; many of these recipes aren’t written down and to truly learn them, we suggest a cooking vacation to Italy (and that also explains some of the ingredient instructions, like “a glass.”)